Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

 bus and the data bus what I wanted.

-Let’s say I want the memory 4, at first I’m going to see on the data bus 0xFF, then I will see 4 and then going to see agaoxin FF because the memory is finished. what was the power-consumption here to go from FF to 4, how many beats has to change?
+Let’s say I want the memory 4, at first I’m going to see on the data bus 0xFF, then I will see 4 and then going to see FF again because the memory is finished. what was the power-consumption here to go from FF to 4, how many beats has to change?
 7, and again it goes back to FF.